Qu'Appelle Indian Residential School: Qu'Appelle Indian Residential School

 Qu'Appelle Industrial School was built in 1884 to fulfill one of the conditions of Treaty 4, signed in 1874, which was to provide schools and education for First Nations children.
 It was located in the Qu'Appelle Valley.
 Fifteen students were enrolled in the first year with Father Joseph Hugonnard as the first principal.
 (It was a boys only school until 1887 when girls accommodation were built.
 See Laviolette in references below) In 1886 there were 86 students and by 1914 there were 280 students.

 "With the assistance of the Grey Nuns, a few Oblate fathers, and lay instructors, Hugonard was to make Qu’Appelle Industrial School a model Catholic educational facility for native people and the largest such institution in Canada.
 The native children, in parallel boys’ and girls’ schools, attended classes for half the day and engaged in domestic or agricultural pursuits the other half.
 English was the language of instruction; the girls played croquet and the boys cricket."

 The first building was destroyed by fire in 1904 and the second Qu'Appelle Industrial School was destroyed by fire in 1932.
-It was replaced by the in 1935.
+It was replaced in 1935.
 The school was expanded with additions and a gymnasium (1894) and in 1948 high school classes started to be held onsite.
 A bronze statue of Joseph Hugonard (sic) by Toronto sculptor Charles Duncan McKechnie was installed in 1926.
 Located near the entrance of the school, the base of the statue appears in graduation photos.

 St. Paul's High School and White Calf Collegiate

 In 1951, St. Paul's High School was added to the complex.
 In 1952, an 800-seat auditorium was erected.
-The decision was made in 1965 to close education above grade 9 and the high school ended up closing in 1969because there were local integrated schools available to attend.
+The decision was made in 1965 to close education above grade 9 and the high school ended up closing in 1969 because there were local integrated schools available to attend.

 The school reopened under the operations of the reserve in 1973 under the name White Calf Collegiate, in charge of the residences but not education.
 Grade 10 was added in 1977 at the expense of losing grade 1, then Grade 11 was added in 1978 and in 1981 the Board became the School Council and took over the school.
 Grade 12 was added, with the first graduating class May 21, 1982.
 The school finally closed in August 1998.

 White Calf Collegiate, operated by the Star Blanket Cree Nation, was demolished in 1999.

 Sister G. Marcoux wrote a history of the school in 1955, on the occasion of the Golden Jubilee of the province of Saskatchewan and an article of its history on its centenary was published.